Akshit222/tempreadme/README.md

 ### 3. Therapy Cards
 A dedicated section for **therapeutic activities** such as:
-- 📖 Reading motivational content.
+- 📖 Reading motivational content
-- 🎨 Drawing for self-expression.
+- 🎨 Drawing for self-expression
-- 🎵 Listening to calming music.
+- 🎵 Listening to calming music

 ### 4. Contact Therapist Simulation
-- A **simulated one-on-one therapy session**.
+- A **simulated one-on-one therapy session**
-- Includes a basic **sign language to text conversion model**.
+- Includes a basic **sign language to text conversion model**
 - Currently supports simple gestures like:
   - ✋ Showing all five fingers = **"Hello"**
   - ✊ Making a fist towards the camera = **"No"**